Eugenics in the United States: Better Baby Contests

 Mary deGormo, a former teacher, was the first person to combine ideas about health and intelligence standards with competitions at state fairs, in the form of baby contests.
 She developed the first such contest, the "Scientific Baby Contest" for the Louisiana State Fair in Shreveport, in 1908.
 She saw these contests as a contribution to the "social efficiency" movement, which was advocating for the standardization of all aspects of American life as a means of increasing efficiency.
 DeGarmo was assisted by Doctor Jacob Bodenheimer, a pediatrician who helped her develop grading sheets for contestants, which combined physical measurements with standardized measurements of intelligence.

 The contest spread to other U.S. states in the early 20th century.
 In Indiana, for example, Ada Estelle Schweitzer, a eugenics advocate and director of the Indiana State Board of Health's Division of Child and Infant Hygiene, organized and supervised the state's Better Baby contests at the Indiana State Fair from 1920 to 1932.
 It was among the fair's most popular events.
 During the contest's first year at the fair, a total of 78 babies were examined; in 1925 the total reached 885.
 Contestants peaked at 1,301 infants in 1930, and the following year the number of entrants was capped at 1,200.
-Although the specific impact of the contests was difficult to assess, statistics helped to support Schweitzer's claims that the contests helped reduce infant mortality.
+Although the specific consequences of the contests were difficult to assess, statistics helped to support Schweitzer's claims that the contests helped reduce infant mortality.

 The contest intended to educate the public about raising healthy children at a time when approximately 10% of children died in their first year of life.
 However, its exclusionary practices reinforced social class and racial discrimination.
 In Indiana, for example, the contestants were limited to white infants; African-American and immigrant children were barred from the competition for ribbons and cash prizes.
 In addition, the scoring was biased toward white, middle-class babies.
 The contest procedure included recording each child's health history, as well as evaluations of each contestant's physical and mental health and overall development using medical professionals.
 Using a process similar to the one introduced at the Louisiana State Fair, and contest guidelines that the AMA and U.S. Children's Bureau recommended, scoring for each contestant began with 1,000 points.
 Deductions were made for defects, including a child's measurements below a designated average.
 The contestant with the most points was declared the winner.

 Standardization through scientific judgment was a topic that was very serious in the eyes of the scientific community, but has often been downplayed as just a popular fad or trend.
 Nevertheless, a lot of time, effort, and money was put into these contests and their scientific backing, which would influence cultural ideas as well as local and state government practices.

 The National Association for the Advancement of Colored People promoted eugenics by hosting "Better Baby" contests and the proceeds would go to its anti-lynching campaign.